History

 How is it taught?

-History is taught every term in key stage one.
-In Key stage two history is taught in chronological order starting with The Stone age.
-At the end of each year, all children complete a Local History Study.
+History is taught every term in Key Stage one.
+In Key Stage two history is taught in chronological order starting with The Stone age.
+All children complete a Local History Study.
 In these studies children apply historical skills developed throughout that year.